 Because “good enough”

-usually isn’t.
+sometimes isn’t.

 See my work →